 Parts Of A Seed

-Seeds are units of reproduction in flowering plants developed after fertilization, encapsulating the embryo, endosperm, and seed coat.
-They provide a very effective means of perpetuation of plant species by helping plants reproduce, disperse, and further ensure genetic diversity.
-The seeds also provide plants with the capability to undergo dormancy, thus surviving adverse conditions.
+Seeds are units of reproduction in flowering plants developed after fertilisation, encapsulating the embryo, endosperm, and seed coat.
+They provide a very effective means of propagation of plant species by helping plants reproduce, disperse, and further ensure genetic diversity.
+They also provide plants with the capability to undergo seed dormancy, thus surviving adverse conditions.

 There are broadly two kinds of seeds.
 They are mainly classified based on the number of cotyledons present.